-29. To achieve the two strategic objectives of CAREC 2020, operational priorities will be pursued comprising (i) the four core sectors of cooperation-transport, trade facilitation, trade policy, and energy; (ii) economic corridor development; and (iii) the CAREC Institute (Figure 4.1).
-Existing strategies and action plans in the four core sectors of CAREC will continue to serve as bases for planning, preparing, and implementing priority projects and initiatives (Annex A).
+To achieve the two strategic objectives of CAREC 2020, operational priorities will comprise (i) the four core sectors of cooperation-transport, trade facilitation, trade policy, and energy; (ii) economic corridor development; and (iii) the CAREC Institute (Figure 1).
+Existing strategies and action plans in the four core sectors of CAREC will continue to serve as a basis for planning, preparing, and implementing priority projects and initiatives (Annex A).